Ryan McMahon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.
+- The Nationals pitching staff ranks 27th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.08).
+- The Nationals have the 21st-ranked team ERA among all league pitching staffs (5.07).

-- The Nationals give up the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Nationals pitchers combine to surrender 14 total home runs at a rate of 1.8 per game (fifth-most in baseball).

-- The Nationals will send Gore (1-0) out to make his second start of the season.
+- The Nationals will look to Williams (0-1) in his second start of the season.

-- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Atlanta Braves, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Monday, the righty tossed five innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.